punica-box/tutorialtoken-box/README.md

 ![transfer0](img/transfer0.png)

-You can paste an base58 encode address and input a value you want to transfer.
+You can paste a base58 encode address and input a value you want to transfer.

 ![transfer1](img/transfer1.png)